Drifter-Supremo/mindful-inkwell-journal/README.md

 2. **Poem Generation**:
    - When a journal entry is saved, the content is sent to the `/api/generate-poem` endpoint
-   - The Express server forwards the request to DeepSeek's API with the system prompt for Gorlea (the AI poet)
+   - The Express server forwards the request to Anthropic's Claude 3.7 Sonnet API with the system prompt for Gorlea (the AI poet)
-   - DeepSeek generates a poem based on the journal entry
+   - Claude 3.7 Sonnet generates a poem based on the journal entry
    - The poem is returned and displayed alongside the journal entry

 ### Data Persistence